Plethysm Products, Element and Plus Constructions: Plethysms and plus constructions

 We will show how this leads to a monoid definition of a reduced properad.

-\begin{rmk} The assumption of reduced is technical and can be resolved in several ways which will be further addressed in future work.
-The restriction comes from the fact that in a strict monoidal category $\C$, the ring $Hom(\C,\C)$ is always commutative by the Eckmann-Hilton argument.
-Thus technically $\Cospan$ is not a UFC, we thank Jan Steinebrunner for pointing this out.
+\begin{rmk} The assumption of being reduced is technical and can be resolved in several ways which will be further addressed in future work.
+The need to restrict comes from the fact that in a strict monoidal category $\C$, the ring $\Hom(1_\C, 1_\C)$ is always commutative by the Eckmann-Hilton argument.
+We thank Jan Steinebrunner for pointing this out.

-In the language of bi--modules, the canonical bimodule $\rho_{\Cospan}$ is factorizable though.
-The difference becomes visible in the plus construction where in the definition of properads as a functor from FC $\properads$ corepresenting properads the corollas which do not have any legs are not commutative, but have iso-- and automorphisms among them.
+In the language of bi--modules, the canonical bimodule $\rho_{\Cospan}$ is factorizable though and in general there is no issue with factoring the ``zero-to-zero'' part of a bimodule as we saw in Remark~\ref{rmk:zero-to-zero}.
+The difference becomes visible in the plus construction where in the definition of properads as a functor from the Feynman category $\properads$ corepresenting properads, the corollas which do not have any legs are not commutative, but have iso-- and automorphisms among them.
 If the commutativity of the operations $\mathcal{P}(\unit,\unit)$ is forced, then this passes to a quotient of the FC.
-The quotient is then has a factorizable module $\bar \rho$.
 The story for PROPs is similar.
-The relevant category of graphs is not commutative on corollas without flags, but the strong monoidal functors out of the FC $\props$ corepresenting PROPs take as values commutative algebras on the no--flag corollas. cf.\ \cite[Sections 2.2.2,2.2.4,2.9.1]{feynman}.
+The relevant category of graphs is not commutative on corollas without flags, but the strong monoidal functors out of the FC $\props$ corepresenting PROPs take as values commutative algebras on the no--flag corollas. cf.\ \cite[Sections~2.2.2, 2.2.4, 2.9.1]{feynman}.
+This is analogous to the fact that the strong monoidal functors from $(\FinSet,\amalg)$ are commutative algebras, see e.g.\ \cite{feynmanrep}. \end{rmk}